 15 April 2020

-Gold and black brooch from Gelderland (NL)
+Gold and black brooch from Gelderland

 Examining jewellery by looking at photos is something I don’t usually do, but every now and then my enthusiasm and curiousness wins. 😉 This brooch spoke to me, I simply had to know more.
 Antique jewellery is like a puzzle.
 Mysterious objects with a story.
 But, what is their story?
 Did someone lose it or was it buried on purpose?
 Can we identify symbolism or clues which lead us to a certain religion?
 Did the original owner enjoy a high status?
-Sanneke Blom: “The canal in Groenlo (NL) is shaped like a star and was dredged in the 1930s.
+Sanneke Blom: “The canal in Groenlo, in the Netherlands, is shaped like a star and was dredged in the 1930s.
 Whatever they found was thrown in a field next to it.
 I imagine someone lost this piece of jewellery while ice-skating on the canal.
 I found this brooch when I was a kid.”

 The first bit of research

 On the photos we can clearly see a gold, richly engraved brooch with a large black stone featuring three empty holes.
 On the back, the pin is missing.
 On the small hook of the pin are some faded hallmarks.
 Based on these hallmarks we could tell the age, the maker and the weight (carat) of the gold.
-Unfortunately, it’s barely legible.
+Unfortunately, it’s barely readable.
 I called professional gemologist William Wold to have a look at the photos as well.
 He was surprised by the excellent state of the brooch.
 He told me that in the case of black glass, we would have seen several chips.
 William suspects the black stone is onyx – quite a tough material.
 You can identify onyx by shell-like fractures.
 It might be jet instead of onyx.
 To be completely sure, the stone should be examined professionally.

 Dutch regional jewellery